 Please be assured that it’s business as usual at Austral.
 The main points you need to know are:

-• Immigration lawyers have been removed from the regulatory scheme of OMARA, however they have been and continue to be allowed to practice immigration law
+- Australian lawyers have been removed from the regulatory scheme of OMARA, however they have been and continue to be allowed to submit Australian visa applications

-• You may verify our immigration lawyers’ LPN through the Australian Legal Profession Register
+- You may verify our lawyers’ LPN through the Australian Legal Profession Register

-• In effect, this change only means that immigration lawyers are no longer bound by dual regulation.
+- In effect, this change only means that lawyers are no longer bound by dual regulation.
 Instead, they are only subject to the relevant State/ Territory legal professional body (removes red tape)

 The New Legislation